cjbayliss/conf/README.md

 ## input emoji and japanese

-Install `fcitx-frontend-all`, `fcitx-mozc`, and `fcitx-table-emoji` or `fcitx-table-other`.
+Install `ibus`, `ibus-kkc`, and on debian `ibus-table-emoji`.

-Restart the session, and the config in `.xsession` will be loaded.
+Restart the session, and the config will be loaded.

-Configure `fcitx` and add the `mozc` input.
-Then go to the addon tab and configure the 'Input method selector' and set 'Global Input Method SelectKey' to Alt+Super+Space or something.
-And こんにちわ！ (only word I can really remeber so far, that and ぎんたま。I guess there is also あんき。)

-To input emoji press `Ctl+Atl+Shift+U` and type something like 'smiling face' you can then look through a list of smiling emoji.
-You can use this to input any Unicode really.
+Configure `ibus` and add the `ibus-kkc` input.
+You will possibly want to set the input switching to Super+Space or something.
+Also set the emoji input to something like Super+E and the unicode input to something like Super+U.